lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline3.md

 #### Task Model Selection

-Time to fit the model with our preprocessed data.
-In an automated machine learning pipeline, it will be great to enable model selection so that the pipeline can choose an optimal model when the dataset changes.
-As we have seen in [mini pipelines][3] that MLJar is a better model selection tool, so in model selection task here, you can simply create a configurable MLJar automl instance to fit the data.
+It’s time to fit the model using our preprocessed data.
+In an automated machine learning pipeline, it’s beneficial to enable model selection so the pipeline can adapt and choose the optimal model as the dataset evolves.
+As demonstrated in [mini pipelines][3], MLJar is an effective tool for model selection.
+Therefore, for the model selection task here, you can create a configurable MLJar AutoML instance to fit the data.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/model_selection_code.png" width="758" height="264" />